- 2016 Astro Journal -

 August 19, 2016:

 This morning the Sun rose through a thick layer of fog rising from the valley below.
 This created a natural filter revealing the solar disc.
 However, there are no sun-spots visible in this image due to the fact that the sun is headed toward solar minimum, the time during the Sun's 11 cycle when it has the fewest sun-spots.
 The 11 year cycle, recognized in 1843 by Samuel Schwabe, was at its most recent maximum in early 2014 and the number of sun-spots has been declining ever since.
 The Sun subtends about 0.5o of sky which is about the same as the Moon's angular size.
 This is very noticeable at times when you can look directly at the Sun such as through dense morning fog.
 (Of course, every responsible astronomy website must say, NEVER look at a bright Sun directly or you will burn out your eyeballs and be forced to wear an ugly T-shirt for the rest of your life that says "I looked at the Sun!
 What was I thinking?")
-The fact that the Sun and Moon are about the same angular size is why solar eclipses are possible, one of which will be occurring across the USA on August 21, 2017.
+The fact that the Sun and Moon are about the same angular size is why solar eclipses are possible, one of which will be cutting a path across the USA on August 21, 2017.

 August 12, 2016: